 Many states punish first-time harassment offenses as misdemeanors and subsequent harassment convictions as felonies.
 Some states also identify specific types of harassment as deserving of harsher punishment.
 For instance, a state might make it a misdemeanor to communicate threats intended to make a victim fear for their safety but increase the penalty to a felony for threats to commit a crime that will result in death or severe physical harm.
 Lawmakers have also taken special note of the harm done by cyberbullies.
 If a defendant harasses or stalks a minor online, the penalties can be harsh.

 In addition to jail time and fines, penalties for harassment can include court-ordered psychological counseling.
-Sentences also frequently forbid a defendant from having direct or indirect contact with the victim.
+Sentences also frequently forbid a defendant from having direct or indirect contact with the victim through a restraining or no-contact order.
 Violating a no-contact provision can result in new charges, in addition to revoking the probation or parole of a convicted harasser.

 State legislatures have also passed laws that require schools to implement anti-bullying policies.
 A student who harasses another student, either in school or online, may face non-criminal penalties such as suspension or a ban from participating in school sports and activities.

-Defendants sometimes raise the following defenses when facing trial on harassment charges.
+Defendants sometimes raise the following defenses when facing a criminal trial on harassment charges.

 A defendant may also argue that the alleged harassment was an unintended consequence of the defendant's actions.
-For example, a person at home might play music that contains offensive lyrics, unaware that his child left a window open; a passerby on a seldom-used path hears the offensive music.
+For example, a person might play music containing offensive lyrics, unaware that his child left a window open; a passerby on a seldom-used path hears the offensive music.
 Although the passerby feels annoyed, the person playing the music did not commit the crime of harassment because the person did not play the music with the intent to harass the passerby.

 Defendants may think that they can defend themselves by arguing that their threats were hollow and that they did not intend to carry them out.
-It is generally not a defense that the defendant did not actually intend to follow through with a threat.
+It's generally not a defense that the defendant did not actually intend to follow through with a threat.